hiddify/hiddify.com/docs/app/How-to-install-Hiddify-app.md

+---
+title: How to install HiddifyApp
+---

 <div dir="ltr" markdown="1">

-# How to install Hiddify app
+# How to install HiddifyApp
 This app is a multi-platform client based on Sing-box that serves as a universal proxy toolchain.
 This app offers a wide range of capabilities.
 It also supports a large number of protocols.
 The app is free to use, ad-free, and open-source.
 It provides a secure and private tool for getting access to the free internet.

 🚀 Supporting a wide range of protocols such as: